Your shop is more than just a display room for guns.

 And you may access your analytics any time you wish.

-But you could opt for a weekly report that shares which keywords brought people to your website, where they’re from and which pages they used.
+But you also get a weekly report that shares which keywords brought people to your website, where they’re from and which pages they used.

-Your site also contains a search box that records what people search for, which is phenomenal in helping you become market oriented.
+Your site also contains a search box that records what people search for, which is phenomenal tool for helping you become market oriented.

 Your arms site will look great on any size screen.